Old-Fashioned Brown Sugar Boiled Frosting Recipe (Grandma’s Recipe)

 How to Use Boiled Frosting

-Boiled milk frosting is perfect for cakes, especially simple chocolate cake, yellow cake, or white cake.
-This frosting can be spread onto cupcakes, or even sugar cookies if you want a frosting with notes of molasses.
+Boiled milk frosting is perfect for cakes, especially simple chocolate, yellow, or white cakes.
+It can also be spread onto cupcakes or even sugar cookies if you want a frosting with notes of molasses.

 brown sugar boiled milk frosting on a chocolate cake.